Aurelius hedge fund seeks to toss Puerto Rico's bankruptcy filing

 The fund, known for its years-long battle with Argentina over its defaulted debt, seeks to bar the oversight board from operating until it has been validly constituted.

-Aurelius holds roughly $468 million worth of debt guaranteed by Puerto Rico's constitution.
+Aurelius owns around $3 billion of debt guaranteed by Puerto Rico's constitution.
 The hedge fund, run by Mark Brodsky, is known for buying distressed debt and pursuing scorched-earth litigation to boost recoveries.

 Creditors were among those who lobbied most aggressively for the appointment of a board in Puerto Rico, believing it would support investor-friendly policies.
 But the board has lost allies in the creditor community after it sought to impose severe losses on creditors even as it has also pushed Puerto Rico to impose austerity measures.